Tag Archives: David

 In this great prophecy, called the “Dynastic Oracle,” God promises to be with David and his descendants forever.
 God will give him an heir whose kingdom will be firm.
 “I will be a father to him and he a son to me.”
 Even if his descendants are unworthy, sinful, God will not turn away, as God did with Saul.
 His promise stands unbroken, forever.

 How often in the gospels Jesus is called “Son of David.”
-He is no passing visitor, come and gone.
-His kingdom endures; his throne stands forever.
+No passing visitor, who come and goes, his kingdom endures; his throne stands forever.
 He will never turn away.
 His door is always open.
+Each morning at prayer we hear Zachariah’s canticle.”
+The tender compassion of our God. like the dawn, is ours each day.

 December 17: The Tree of Jesse

 Matthew’s genealogy offers a Messiah whom Jew and Gentile can claim for their Savior.
-His roots are worldwide, his ancestors reach beyond Palestine.
+His ancestors reach beyond Palestine; his roots are worldwide.
+He’s not just a Jewish Messiah in Matthew’s listing either.
+His bloodline includes women like Tamar, Ruth and Bathsheba– foreigners and even women with questionable backgrounds.

-He’s not just a Jewish Messiah in Matthew’s listing.
-His bloodline includes women like Tamar, Ruth and Bathsheba– foreigners, but also women with questionable backgrounds.
 In his humanity, Jesus didn’t come from perfect ancestors or untainted Jewish royalty ; he’s rooted in all humanity.
-His bloodline includes saints and sinners, or can we say he comes from a line of sinners and some saints?
+His bloodline includes saints and sinners; he comes from a line of sinners and some saints.
 He shares our human DNA.

 “O God, Creator and Redeemer of human nature…your Only Begotten Son, having taken to himself our humanity, may you be pleased to grant us a share in his divinity.”
 (Collect)